Illumination The Conception Of API Testing And Proper Way To Use It

 • API testing best practices include:

-• Group test cases category when defining them.
+• Group test cases by category when defining them.

 • In the test case, including the parameters.